lmw95/stayverticalpolestudio/README.md

 * It is important to know what to wear and bring to my first lesson with this studio
 * It is important that the information is not cluttered on the page
 * I want to know about the instructors to feel at ease
-* I want to see the class sizes so that I can judge my comfort levels and feel comfortable with the number of students at one time
+* I want to see a description about the classes so that I can judge my comfort levels and feel comfortable with the class I will be attending
 * I want to know about COVID-19 precautions so I know I will be safe during my time at the studio

 ### Returning users: